EgboUchenna/Hospice/README.md

 ## Features

 - Create a new Staff.
-- Read a single by his ID.
+- Read a single Staff by his ID.
 - Read all Staff (\*)
 - Update the details of a Staff.
 - Delete Staff(\*)